 For FR1,

-- P=11-TCSI-RSMGRP, when in the monitored cell there are measurement gaps configured for intra-frequency, inter-frequency or inter-RAT measurements, and these measurement gaps are overlapping with some but not all occasions of the CSI-RS; and
+- P=11-TCSI-RSxRP, when in the monitored cell there are gaps configured for intra-frequency, inter-frequency or inter-RAT measurements, and these gaps are overlapping with some but not all occasions of the CSI-RS; and

-- P=1 when in the monitored cell there are no measurement gaps overlapping with any occasion of the CSI-RS.
+- P=1 when in the monitored cell there are no gaps overlapping with any occasion of the CSI-RS.

 For FR2,

-- P=1, when the RLM-RS resource is not overlapped with measurement gap and also not overlapped with SMTC occasion.
+- P=1, when the RLM-RS resource is not overlapped with gap and also not overlapped with SMTC occasion.

-- P=11-TCSI-RSMGRP, when the RLM-RS resource is partially overlapped with measurement gap and the RLM-RS resource is not overlapped with SMTC occasion (TCSI-RS < MGRP)
+- P=11-TCSI-RSxRP, when the RLM-RS resource is partially overlapped with gap and the RLM-RS resource is not overlapped with SMTC occasion (TCSI-RS < xRP)

-- P=11-TCSI-RSTSMTCperiod, when the RLM-RS resource is not overlapped with measurement gap and the RLM-RS resource is partially overlapped with SMTC occasion (TCSI-RS < TSMTCperiod).
+- P=11-TCSI-RSTSMTCperiod, when the RLM-RS resource is not overlapped with gap and the RLM-RS resource is partially overlapped with SMTC occasion (TCSI-RS < TSMTCperiod).

-- P = Psharing factor, when the RLM-RS resource is not overlapped with measurement gap and RLM-RS resource is fully overlapped with SMTC occasion (TCSI-RS = TSMTCperiod).
+- P = Psharing factor, when the RLM-RS resource is not overlapped with gap and RLM-RS resource is fully overlapped with SMTC occasion (TCSI-RS = TSMTCperiod).

-- P=11-TCSI-RSMGRP - TCSI-RSTSMTCperiod, when the RLM-RS resource is partially overlapped with measurement gap and the RLM-RS resource is partially overlapped with SMTC occasion (TCSI-RS < TSMTCperiod) and SMTC occasion is not overlapped with measurement gap and
+- P=11-TCSI-RSxRP - TCSI-RSTSMTCperiod, when the RLM-RS resource is partially overlapped with gap and the RLM-RS resource is partially overlapped with SMTC occasion (TCSI-RS < TSMTCperiod) and SMTC occasion is not overlapped with gap and

-- TSMTCperiod ≠ MGRP or
+- TSMTCperiod ≠ xRP or

-- TSMTCperiod = MGRP and TCSI-RS < 0.5 × TSMTCperiod
+- TSMTCperiod = xRP and TCSI-RS < 0.5 × TSMTCperiod

-- P=Psharing factor1-TCSI-RSMGRP, when the RLM-RS resource is partially overlapped with measurement gap and the RLM-RS resource is partially overlapped with SMTC occasion (TCSI-RS < TSMTCperiod) and SMTC occasion is not overlapped with measurement gap and TSMTCperiod = MGRP and TCSI-RS = 0.5 × TSMTCperiod
+- P=Psharing factor1-TCSI-RSxRP, when the RLM-RS resource is partially overlapped with gap and the RLM-RS resource is partially overlapped with SMTC occasion (TCSI-RS < TSMTCperiod) and SMTC occasion is not overlapped with gap and TSMTCperiod = xRP and TCSI-RS = 0.5 × TSMTCperiod

-- P=11-TCSI-RSTSMTCperiod, when the RLM-RS resource is partially overlapped with measurement gap and the RLM-RS resource is partially overlapped with SMTC occasion (TCSI-RS < TSMTCperiod) and SMTC occasion is partially or fully overlapped with measurement gap
+- P=11-TCSI-RSTSMTCperiod, when the RLM-RS resource is partially overlapped with gap and the RLM-RS resource is partially overlapped with SMTC occasion (TCSI-RS < TSMTCperiod) and SMTC occasion is partially or fully overlapped with gap

-- P=Psharing factor1-TCSI-RSMGRP, when the RLM-RS resource is partially overlapped with measurement gap and the RLM-RS resource is fully overlapped with SMTC occasion (TCSI-RS = TSMTCperiod) and SMTC occasion is partially overlapped with measurement gap (TSMTCperiod < MGRP)
+- P=Psharing factor1-TCSI-RSxRP, when the RLM-RS resource is partially overlapped with gap and the RLM-RS resource is fully overlapped with SMTC occasion (TCSI-RS = TSMTCperiod) and SMTC occasion is partially overlapped with gap (TSMTCperiod < xRP)

-- Psharing factor = 1, if the RLM-RS resource outside measurement gap is
+- Psharing factor = 1, if the RLM-RS resource outside gap is

 - not overlapped with the SSB symbols indicated by SSB-ToMeasure and 1 data symbol before each consecutive SSB symbols indicated by SSB-ToMeasure and 1 data symbol after each consecutive SSB symbols indicated by SSB-ToMeasure, given that SSB-ToMeasure is configured, where the SSB-ToMeasure is the union set of SSB-ToMeasure from all the configured measurement objects merged on the same serving carrier, and,